 Before you continue reading, take a moment to consider where you would take that story…

-The top three winners of the Fall, 2013 contest are posted HERE.
+The top three winners of this contest are posted HERE.

-Vampires, aliens, and other fictional monsters.
-We always see LOTS of these.
+Vampires, aliens and other scary creatures.
+We always see LOTS of those.

-We find out at the end that the entire story was just a movie/TV scene/play or we find out the first scene of the story (usually the topic itself) is from a movie/TV show/play.
+We find out at the end that the entire story was just a movie/TV scene/play or we find out the first scene of the story (usually the topic itself) is from a movie or TV show/play or even a book or article one of the characters is reading.

 The reader finds out at the very end that the main character is actually dead (is a ghost or spirit of some sort), or that the main character has dementia.
 We always get several retirement home or other senior citizen stories.